-These are the best accessories to improve your Oculus Quest

-Best Accessories for the Oculus Quest Android Central 2019
+Best Accessories for the Oculus Quest 2022

 The Oculus Quest is an excellent standalone headset.
 It plays immersive virtual reality titles without requiring a PC, phone, external sensors, or external wires.
 But just because the Oculus Quest comes with what you need to get started in the box, doesn't mean there aren't ways to make the experience even better.
 These accessories help you play longer, more comfortably, and let you play more powerful games.
+While the Oculus Quest 2 has a lot in common with the original Oculus Quest, they don't share the same exact form factor and set of ports.
+If you have an Oculus Quest 2, make sure to check out our collection of the best accessories for the Oculus Quest 2.

-- Quest on the go: Oculus Quest travel case
+Oculus Quest travel case

 This softshell case has enough room for your headset, Touch Controllers, charging cable, and adapter.
 The compartment of the case that holds the Touch Controllers keeps them separate from the headset, which helps protect the lenses.

-Getting comfy: Studioform Creative Quest Deluxe Strap
+Studioform Creative Quest Deluxe Strap

 This strap reaches across the top of your head and pulls the headset's weight off of your face.
 It's a simple accessory that makes a big difference for longer playing sessions.

+This is the fourth generation of the Google Chromecast, and it brings several major upgrades.
+It supports 4K, has the new Google TV interface, and has a nice new remote control.
+It's also a nice way to cast your Oculus Quest 2 or Oculus Quest to a TV.

-Sharing with friends: Google Chromecast Ultra
+Google Chromecast Ultra

 The Oculus Quest is great for immersive VR, but it's also great for parties.
-You can stream your Oculus Quest to a TV using the ChromeCast Ultra.
-The Chromecast Ultra's ability to connect to the web through an Ethernet connection makes it the best Chromecast for the job.
+You can stream your Oculus Quest to a TV using the Chromecast Ultra.
+The Chromecast Ultra's ability to connect to the web through an Ethernet connection makes it a great Chromecast device for the job.

-Keeping it charged: VRNRGY Power Pack
+VRNRGY Power Pack

 This power pack attaches to the back of your headset so you can play all day.
 It has a 7,000 mAh battery, which VRNRGY states is enough for an additional six hours.
 It also acts as a counterweight to relieve some pressure from your face.

-PCVR for your Quest: Oculus Link Headset Cable
+Oculus Link Headset Cable

-Oculus LInk is in beta right now, but you can try it out using this cable.
-The feature allows you to play powerful PCVR games on your Oculus Quest.
+Oculus Link allows you to play powerful PCVR games on your Oculus Quest.
 This cable supports speeds up to 5 Gbps, which is enough to handle Oculus Link.

-Keep control: Energizer Rechargeable batteries
+Energizer Rechargeable batteries

 The Quest's Touch controllers each need a AA battery.
 It's a terrible feeling to pick up your Oculus Quest and not to be able to play it because your Touch Controller's batteries are dead.
 These rechargeable batteries will help you play on your Quest all day long.

-Quick cleanup: Microfiber cloths
+Microfiber cloths

 Sweat, grime, and fingerprints can build up on any glass surface.
 These microfiber cloths can clean your Oculus Quest's lenses without scratching the glass.
 They're also handy to keep around for other electronics like your phone or computer.

-Add in-ear audio: Oculus Quest in-ear headphones
+Oculus Quest in-ear headphones

 The Quest has built-in speakers, but if you'd prefer to keep your audio private, or you'd like to immerse yourself even further, you can grab these headphones.
 They plug into the two headphones jacks on the Oculus Quest, so you have fewer wires to deal with.